Yuji-github/Julia-VGG-ResNet-Cifar10/README.md

 # Julia-VGG-ResNet-Cifar10
 Cifar10 in Julia <br>
-VGG and ResNet Code needs a lot of scroll down. <br>
+VGG and ResNet Code need a lot of scrolls down. <br>
-Jump to the part is Ctrl + F "CNN"
+The fastest way to get the section is Ctrl + F "CNN"